vrvenky1407/terraform-provider-azurerm/website/docs/r/sql_managed_instance.html.markdown

 page_title: "Azure Resource Manager: azurerm_sql_managed_instance"
 sidebar_current: "docs-azurerm-resource-database-sql-managed-instance"
 description: |-
-  Manages a SQL Azure Managed Instance.
+  Manages a SQL Managed Instance.

 ---

 # azurerm_sql_managed_instance

-Manages a SQL Azure Managed Instance.
+Manages a SQL Managed Instance.

 ~> **Note:** All arguments including the administrator login and password will be stored in the raw state as plain-text.
 [Read more about sensitive data in state](/docs/state/sensitive-data.html).